gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 * type: paragraph
 * id: 5a7090cd-3a00-4886-804b-b497ce774088
-* title: Use cases for hiding variables
+* title: Use cases for hiding properties
 * points: 3

 ## !question

-Can variables be made private to a class in JavaScript, and why would we want to make a variable in a class hidden?
+Can properties be made private to a class in JavaScript, and why would we want to make a property in a class hidden?

 ## !end-question

 ### !placeholder

 Write your answer here

 ### !end-placeholder

 # !end-challenge